ARMmbed/mbed-os-tools/README.md

 **Default:** `False`

-If set to `True`, this skips the retargetting step, and the results are unmodified.
+When set to `True`, this skips the retargetting step, and the results are unmodified.
 This enables the same behavior as the `--skip-retarget` command-line flag.

 #### `list_unmounted`

 **Default:** `False`

-If set to `True`, this includes unmounted platforms in the results.
+When set to `True`, this includes unmounted platforms in the results.
 This enables the same behavior as the `-u` command-line flag.

 ## `mbeds.list_mbeds(...)`